PhoenixTales/wiki.gothicarchive.org/misc/cutscenes/intro.md

 Month after month the king supplied everything the prisoners needed.
 Month after month they brought the ore to the edge of the barrier in exchange, until the present day.

-(THE EDGE OF THE BARRIER, YEARS LATER; ON THE ELEVATED OUTER SIDE A PRISONER IS BROUGHT BY TWO ROYAL GUARDS, ACCOMPANIED BY A PRISON GUARD AND THE JUDGE)
+(THE EDGE OF THE BARRIER, YEARS LATER; ON THE ELEVATED OUTER SIDE THE NEW CONVICT IS BROUGHT BY TWO ROYAL GUARDS, ACCOMPANIED BY A PRISON GUARD AND THE JUDGE)

 Another convict was brought to the cliff.
 He did not know, but he would change everything.

-THE JUDGE:

-In the name of king Rhobar II, bearer of the scepter of Varant, I sentence this convict to...
+THE JUDGE: In the name of king Rhobar II, bearer of the scepter of Varant, I sentence this convict to...

 (THE HIGH MAGE OF FIRE SUDDENLY WALKS INTO THE SCENE)

-THE HIGH MAGE OF FIRE:
+THE HIGH MAGE OF FIRE: Stop!

-Stop!
 Convict, I've got an offer to make you: this letter must reach the leader of the Magicians of Fire.

-THE NEW PRISONER:

-You're wasting your time.
+THE NEW CONVICT: You're wasting your time.

-THE HIGH MAGE OF FIRE:

-You may choose your own reward, they'll give you anything you ask for.
+THE HIGH MAGE OF FIRE: You may choose your own reward, they'll give you anything you ask for.

-THE NEW PRISONER:

-Very well, I'll take your letter... on one condition: spare me the rest of his nonsense.
+THE NEW CONVICT: Very well, I'll take your letter... on one condition: spare me the rest of his nonsense.

-THE JUDGE:

-How dare you!
+THE JUDGE: How dare you!

-THE HIGH MAGE OF FIRE:
+THE HIGH MAGE OF FIRE: Keep silent!

-Keep silent!
 Right, send him in.

-(TWO ROYAL GUARDS PUSH THE NEW PRISONER DOWN THE CLIFF, MAKING HIM FALL TROUGH THE BARRIER INTO A SMALL LAKE, THE NEW PRISONER CRAWLS OUT OF THE WATER ON THE OTHER SIDE, WHERE THREE ARMED PRISONERS AWAIT)
+(TWO ROYAL GUARDS PUSH THE NEW CONVICT DOWN THE CLIFF, MAKING HIM FALL TROUGH THE BARRIER INTO A SMALL LAKE, THE NEW CONVICT CRAWLS OUT OF THE WATER ON THE OTHER SIDE, WHERE THREE BRUTAL PRISONERS AWAIT)

-THE ARMED PRISONER:

-Welcome to the colony.
+THE BRUTAL PRISONER: Welcome to the colony.

-(THE ARMED PRISONER KNOCKS OUT THE NEW PRISONER, ANOTHER ARMED PRISONER ENTERS THE SCENE REPLACING THE PREVIOUS THREE)
+(THE BRUTAL PRISONER KNOCKS OUT THE NEW CONVICT, THE FRIENDLY PRISONER ENTERS THE SCENE)

-ANOTHER ARMED PRISONER:

-That's enough, leave him alone.
+THE FRIENDLY PRISONER: That's enough, leave him alone.
 And now scram.

+(THREE BRUTAL PRISONERS LEAVE)

-Get up.
+THE FRIENDLY PRISONER: Get up.

+## Character details

+- RHOBAR II: wears a simple crown, and his scepter has a form of common-looking spear, reassembling the [Holy Lance](https://en.wikipedia.org/wiki/Imperial_Regalia) (real-world insignia of the medieval `Holy Roman Emperor`, also known as the Spear of Destiny)
+- THE HOODED MAGE: wears a robe of Archmage of Water, is voiced by the same actor who dubbed both Xardas and Saturas, it's unclear which one it is
+- THE BRUTAL PRISONER: later introduced as _Bullit_
+- THE FRIENDLY PRISONER: later introduced as _Diego_
+- THE NEW CONVICT: the player character